 - It’s organized

-On a laptop you can have your notes, the digital syllabus, the calendar, and resources all neatly organized in one place.
+On a laptop, you can have your notes, the digital syllabus, the calendar, and resources all neatly organized in one place.
 You don’t have to worry about toting around different folders overstuffed with printed pages, or binders filled with research.
 Laptops tend to be pretty convenient.

 If you have a friend who’s sick and misses a class, it’s incredibly easy to email them the notes, rather than give them your whole notebook or tearing out pages that can be easily lost.
-Or if you have a question for your professor about what you covered in lecture, you can send them an email and quote what you wrote down.
+Or if you have a question for your professor about what you covered in the lecture, you can send them an email and quote what you wrote down.

 - Copy + Paste